 Today, V.I.
 Vernadsky Crimean Federal University trains future professionals using novel opportunities that meet high-level national and global standards in education.
 The number of these opportunities has increased significantly with the establishment of the new federal-level university through the merger of leading Crimean universities.
 V.I.
 Vernadsky Crimean Federal University has developed into a major research and science centre and a source of pride for the Russian Federation and the Republic of Crimea.

-V.I.
-Vernadsky Crimean Federal University is the successor to Taurida University, the first institution of higher education in Crimea, which was established in 1918 on the initiative of Solomon Samoylovich Krym.
+The University traces its history back to the establishment of Taurida University, the first institution of higher education in Crimea, which was established in 1918 on the initiative of Solomon Krym.

-Lectures at the Department of Physics and Mathematics and the Department of Medicine, both located in Yalta, started in May 1918.
-By autumn 1918, all five University departments – History and Philology, Physics and Mathematics, Law, Medicine and Agronomy – relocated to Simferopol.
+Lectures at the Department of Physics and Mathematics and the Department of Medicine, located then in Yalta, started in May 1918.
+By autumn 1918, all five University departments – History and Philology, Physics and Mathematics, Law, Medicine and Agronomy – were relocated to Simferopol.
 They were accommodated in the premises of a former military hospital, women’s diocesan school, a seminary, and in private properties.

 The intention to create a new federal university was announced by Prime Minister Dmitry Medvedev on March 31, 2014 at a government meeting in Simferopol.
-In an interview with Izvestia newspaper on April 10, 2014, Minister of Education and Science of the Russian Federation Dmitry Livanov said that the federal university would be created on the basis of Vernadsky Taurida University.
+In an interview with Izvestia newspaper on April 10, 2014, Minister of Education and Science of the Russian Federation Dmitry Livanov said that the federal university would be created on the basis of V.I.
+Vernadsky Taurida University.

 Foreign nationals who have graduated from V.I.
 Vernadsky Crimean Federal University are employed in their chosen careers in almost every country across the globe.